Terrorism in Australia: Sydney Hilton Hotel bombing (1978)

-The Sydney Hilton Hotel bombing occurred on 13 February 1978; a bomb exploded outside the Hilton Hotel in Sydney, which was hosting the first Commonwealth Heads of Government Regional Meeting.
+The Sydney Hilton Hotel bombing occurred on 13 February 1978; a bomb exploded outside the Hilton Hotel in George Street, Sydney, which was hosting the first Commonwealth Heads of Government Meeting.
 Two garbage collectors and a police officer were killed and eleven others were injured.

 Family Court of Australia attacks (1980–1985)

-On 23 June 1980, David Opas, a judge of the Family Court, was shot dead outside his home.
-In March 1984, a bomb destroyed the home of fellow judge Richard Gee, who survived.
+On 23 June 1980, David Opas, a judge of the Family Court, was shot dead outside his home in Woollahra.
+In March 1984, a bomb destroyed the Belrose home of fellow judge Richard Gee, who survived.
 In April, a bomb exploded in the Family Court building in Parramatta.
-In July, the wife of judge Ray Watson was killed when a bomb exploded on their doorstep.
-In July 1985 a bombing at a Jehovah's Witness hall killed the minister, Graham Wykes.
+In July, the wife of judge Ray Watson was killed when a bomb exploded on their doorstep in Greenwich.
+In July 1985 a bombing at a Jehovah's Witness hall in Casula killed the minister, Graham Wykes and injured 13 others.

+On 29 July 2015, 68-year-old Leonard John Warwick was arrested at Campbelltown, New South Wales.
+He was charged with 32 offences, including four counts of murder, one of attempted murder, and 13 counts of burning or maiming with an explosive substance.
+On 3 September 2020, Warwick was sentenced to life in prison without the possibility of parole.
+He died in prison on 14 February 2025.

 Iwasaki resort bombing (1980)

 At 2am on 29 November 1980, the day of the Queensland State election, a nitropril and fuel oil bomb was detonated with gelignite at the Iwasaki resort construction site north of Yeppoon.
-The blast created a seven metre wide crater in a block of holiday units under construction.
+The blast created a seven-metre-wide crater in a block of holiday units under construction.
 Premier Joh Bjelke-Petersen and MP Ben Humphreys labelled the incident a terrorist attack, and a caller to Rockhampton's The Morning Bulletin newspaper claimed responsibility on behalf of the "Queensland Republican Army".
 The media saw the motivation behind the attack as increasing resentment over Japanese land ownership in Queensland, while Petersen claimed that it was a racist attack.
 Two men, Eric John Geissman and Kerry Geissman, were committed to trial on 15 May 1981.
 Both were found not guilty after questions were raised regarding police misconduct in the investigation, a common problem in Queensland at the time.